 Barossa Village offers a range of independent retirement living options and support services.
-Our independent living homes, cottages and units are located throughout Nuriootpa, Tanunda and Angaston – we currently have 165 cottages, and plan to build another 29 during 2017-2019.
-Most of our homes are offered under a standard License to Occupy, but we also have 31 rental units.
+Our independent living homes, cottages and units are located throughout Nuriootpa, Tanunda and Angaston – we currently have 180+ dwellings, and plan to build another 8 during 2018-2019.
+Most of our homes are offered under a standard License to Occupy, but we also have a small number of rental units.

 Barossa Village’s model of developing our housing in smaller groups or clusters means we can offer higher standards in independent retirement living.
 We have won many State and National awards, and we are always looking at better ways to assist new and existing retirees to be comfortable in their homes.

-Barossa Village has 31 independent retirement cottages available for rent, making retirement living affordable for those who may not be able to licence one of our homes.
+Barossa Village does have some independent retirement cottages available for rent, making retirement living affordable for those who may not be able to licence one of our homes.
 Our rentals are mainly one bedroom, but we do have a limited selection of two bedroom cottages.

 We manage such a large number of homes with different floorplans, locations and outlooks that we are unable to supply specific details about each individual property on our website.
 We recommend you complete a Registration Of Interest form and send it through to us, so that when a home, cottage or unit that meets your individual needs becomes available, we can contact you immediately.
 If the property does not suit your needs or the timing is inappropriate you are under no obligation to proceed.

 PLEASE CLICK HERE TO VIEW A LISTING OF OUR AVAILABLE PROPERTIES.

 If you are interested in licensing or renting a Barossa Village home, cottage or unit, please call the office on (08) 8562 0300.

 A fortnightly Maintenance Service Fee is charged to the residents of all independent living units.
 This fee is used to cover the daily, quarterly and annual costs and services usually associated with owning and maintaining a home.